YannickSchini/spacetraders/README.md

 ### Exploration folder

 This folder will contain tutorial results and other temporary scripts.
 Basically this’ll be used as a training ground/API Exploration ground, before going on with a cleaner implementation.

+## Code Structure and other thoughts

+Seeing how there are weekly server resets, and that they require to re-create agents, I guess I'll include them in my "domain model".
+I was on the fence about it, but seeing how registering new agents will be a regular task, I might as well code it up nicely instead of relying on a script.
+We'll store the token in a local file for convenience.